 2. What are the three core tenets of Universal Design for Learning?2

-• Action and expression: This learning approach involves giving students multiple ways to access information.
-They should also be given different ways to demonstrate that they have learned the material.
+- Action and expression: This learning approach involves giving students multiple ways to access information.
+Universal Design for Learning examples include giving students multiple ways to demonstrate that they’ve learned the material.

-• Representation: A key tenet of this approach is providing information in multiple formats.
-For example, you may give students videos, books or interactive demos that cover the same material.
+- Representation: A key tenet of this approach is providing information in multiple formats.
+Universal Design for Learning examples include offering students videos, books or interactive demos that cover the material covered in a lecture.
 Students can then choose the format that best suits their needs.

-• Engagement: This approach is designed to motivate college students in a variety of ways.
-Educators should assign projects that are relevant to the student’s background and interests.
+- Engagement: This approach is designed to motivate college students in a variety of ways.
+Universal Design for Learning examples include assigning projects that relate to a student’s background and interests.
 This pillar may be put into practice through gamification or discussions.

 2.1.
 Multiple means of action and expression